trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Configure AdGuard with `Cloudflare(DoH&DoT)`

- * In AdGuard homepage under settings select "DNS settings"
+ * In AdGuard homepage under settings, select "DNS settings"

  * Delete everything from "Upstream" and "Bootstrap DNS" server options and enter: